-Since super lice are harder to kill, it’s more important than ever to prevent them.
-Here are some super lice prevention tips we’ve found pass the test of time:
+Since these chemical resistant strains are harder to kill, it’s more important than ever to prevent them.
+What are super head lice prevention tips that are actually helpful?

-- Use LiceDoctors safe and natural lice repellent products every day
+- Use LiceDoctors' safe and natural lice-repellent products every day before school;

-- When you do get lice, warn other families with whom you’ve had recent contact, so they can check their hair, and don’t end up giving it back to you later
+- When you do get head lice, warn any other family with whom you’ve had recent contact, so they can stop the spread and don’t give it back to you later.

 Contact LiceDoctors to Help You Treat Super Lice

 Now that you know about super lice and their resistance to the active ingredients in over the counter and some prescription insecticide treatments, you may decide to put aside traditional treatments and opt instead for professional removal.

 This non toxic process can be tricky, but help is available!
 Call LiceDoctors at 800-224-2537 day or night to book an appointment.
 We can help you eliminate lice, super or otherwise, in just one appointment.